Ayyūb, upon him be peace

 Two Makkan suras succinctly describe the great trial, patience, and steadfastness of Prophet Ayyūb through two inter-referential set of verses (Q 21:83-84 and 38: 41-44)—six verses altogether.
 Both accounts begin in a similar manner, adding to and elaborating upon what is said in the other verses: And tell of Our servant Ayyūb, when he called to his Sustainer, “Satan has indeed touched me with hardship and pain.”
 “Scuff [the earth] with your foot; this [spring] is a cool place to bathe, and a drink.”
 We gave [back] to him his kinsfolk and the like of them with them as a mercy from Us and as a remembrance to those with understanding.
 “Take in your hand a sprig [of leaves] and strike with it!
 Do not break the oath.”
 Indeed We have found him patient.
 How excellent a servant, ever-turning unto Us (Q 38:41-44).
 The second set of verses gives additional details: And Ayyūb, when he cried out to his Sustainer: “Affliction has indeed befallen me; though You are the Most Merciful of the merciful.”
 We thereupon accepted [his prayer], and removed what of hurt was upon him and We brought back to him his kinsfolk and the like of them with them as a mercy from Us and as a remembrance for [Our] servants (Q 21:83-84).

-The condensed language of these two accounts, their allusive nature, and the absence of details about Ayyūb’s affliction immediately direct attention to his particular spiritual characteristic as a paragon of patience for which he is praised with a laudatory phrase—how excellent a servant, ever-turning unto Us—reserved in the Qurʾān for only two prophets, Ayyūb and Sulaymān (cf. Q 38:30), although the second half of the phrase (innahu awwāb) is also used for Dāwūd (Q 38:17), upon them all peace.
+The condensed language of these two accounts, their allusive nature, and the absence of details about Ayyūb’s affliction immediately direct attention to his prophetic station as a paragon of patience for which he is praised with a laudatory phrase—how excellent a servant, ever-turning unto Us—reserved in the Qurʾān for only one other prophet, Sulaymān (cf. Q 38:30), although the second half of the phrase (innahu awwāb) is also used for Dāwūd (Q 38:17), upon them all peace.

-The narrative patterns of the two passages enhance the dramatic nature of these accounts.
 In the first set of verses (Q 38:41-44), the Prophet Muḥammad, upon him peace and blessings, is commanded to tell of Our servant Ayyūb when he cried out.
-Ayyūb’s words are presented directly, followed by a reply from Allah Most High in the form of a command (“Strike with your foot”); this is followed by a third person narrative of the Divine response; returning to the second-person voice, Ayyūb is commanded “take in your hand a sprig [of leaves] and strike with it!
-Do not to break the oath.”
+Ayyūb’s words are presented directly (Indeed, Satan has touched me with hardship and torment), followed by a reply from Allah Most High in the form of a command (“Strike with your foot”); this is followed by a descriptive (this is a [spring for] a cool bath and drink).
+The next verse (Q 38:43), And We granted him his family and a like [number] with them as mercy from Us and a reminder for those of understanding, is a slight variation of Q 21:84 (So We responded to him and removed what afflicted him of adversity.
+And We gave him [back] his family and the like thereof with them as mercy from Us and a reminder for the worshippers [of Allah].).
+Returning to the second-person voice in Q 38:44, Ayyūb is commanded to “take in your hand a sprig [of leaves] and strike with it!
+Do not break the oath.”
 These verses end with Divine praise of Ayyūb, upon him peace, mentioning qualities including his patience, which has become proverbial, as noted by Ibn Kathīr (Tafsīr, sub Q 38:44).

 In reference to the restoration of his family (Q 21:84), al-Ṭabarī presents four opinions: (i) His original family was restored to him as well as the like of them with them; (ii) only the like of those who had perished were resuscitated for him in this world while the actual members of his family who had died will be restored to him in the world to come; (iii) he was given a choice as to whether his original kinsfolk should be resuscitated for him in this or in the world to come, and he chose to accept the like of them in this world and be reunited with his original family in the world to come; and (iv) his original family was resuscitated for him in this world, and the like of them with them means their increase in due course of time as a mercy (raḥma)”, al-Zajjāj (d.
 311/924) considered this to be more acceptable opinion (Ṭabarī, Tafsīr, sub Q 21:84; Zajjāj, Maʿanī, sub Q 38:44).